New Constituency Boundaries for Britain 2013

 Newly created seats

 Despite the overall reduction of seats, there are still some seats which are "new".
-This list of twenty-three seats shows those new seats which are made up of a number of small parts of old seats.
+This list of nine seats shows those new seats which are made up of a number of small parts of old seats.

 New seatPartyImplied